 it stirred me deep down because it said that God was a real presence and power in the Universe, albeit a transcendental one, even though most of the time I either half acknowledged our Creator’s existence or was unaware of it entirely.
 It also revealed vividly to the world that humankind was one species on one precious planet in a vast universe.

-Madalyn O’Hair, it appears, was also stirred; but in her case it was to anger and hatred.
+Madalyn O’Hare, it appears, was also stirred; but in her case it was to anger and hatred.
 She brought a lawsuit against NASA for promoting religion.
 From thenceforth astronauts and NASA as an organisation would be forbidden from associating themselves with Christianity.
 She had already succeeded in getting prayer banned in US state schools, after which crime levels by young people rapidly escalated.
 Her speech showed deep phobia against Christianity and was sometimes vitriolic, peppered with four letter words.

 The lawsuit, based on the separation of church and state, forbade future astronauts from religious rituals during missions.
 They saw this as an infringement of their rights under the First Amendment and various subterfuges took place.
 The following is based on an excellent article in Spaceflight (Dec 2011), On the Wings of Apollo by Dwight Williams: